Why I built FrunkLab

 The 3D preview broke me three times

 There are still vehicles I can't preview in 3D.
-Model S 2021, Model S 2025 Plaid, and Model X 2021 don't have good upstream OBJ models with usable wrap UVs.
+Model S 2021, Model S 2025 Plaid, and Model X 2021 don't have a usable 3D model yet.
 For those, you get a 2D-only flow.
 I'd rather ship the honest version than fake a 3D render on the wrong body.

 AI generation took prompt tuning, not magic